 In order to be successful with the other initiatives, we know we must move upstream and reduce the number of individuals who need care.
 To do this, we are going to significantly invest in prevention and education by both supporting proven programming and filling gaps through new initiatives.
 Prevention skills development will help to increase protective factors while decreasing common risk factors in our community.
 The protective factors we are working to bolster include civic engagement and improving social connections.
 Social determinants of health will be addressed through increased investment in early childhood services.

-In October 2019, we will be launching a comprehensive anti-stigma campaign.
-With the launch of this campaign, we will also be launching eaglevalleybh.org which, with time, will be the single online source of information for all behavioral health resources in the community, including upcoming training and education, Eagle Valley’s behavioral health provider directory, and all behavioral health job listings in the valley.
+In October 2019, EVBH launched a comprehensive anti-stigma campaign and eaglevalleybh.org the single online source of information for all behavioral health resources in the community, including upcoming training and education, a behavioral health provider directory, and all behavioral health job listings in the county.

-Future efforts will also be targeted towards changing our social norms regarding excessive alcohol use within this valley.
-We will be partnering with the other resort communities across the country as we aim to change social norms about alcohol and substance abuse in resort communities.
+Future efforts will also be targeted towards changing our social norms regarding excessive alcohol use and partnering with other resort communities across the country as we aim to change social norms about alcohol and substance abuse in mountain resort communities.

 - CRISIS RESPONSE AND TRANSITION SERVICES